Articles publiés

 The BARNES of Saba,

 The earliest known BARNES in Saba is a certain John William BARNES.
 Until now, it was believed that he was the first BARNES to have landed in Saba, and therefore, was the ancestor of all the BARNES in Saba.
-This Read more
+This John William BARNES married Mary Elizabeth HASSELL (where and when remains unknown for now).
+We… Read more

 • Mirander and the whip, Gustavia, 1817